 Unlike the nursing assistant who was able to take his decision from visual cues, the cab driver, quite naturally since he was driving and had his eyes on the road, did not notice my right hand that I was waving to the right in such an expressive manner.
 The disadvantage with ‘actions’ is that, if not seen, they end up being practically useless as regards their ability to ‘speak louder than words’ and the spoken word ends up taking the lead.

-Thus the cabbie giving due importance to the word spoken, turned to the left.
+Thus the cabbie giving due importance to the words spoken, turned to the left.
 No, not the cab.
-Fortunately it was just his head that he swivelled to the left.
+Fortunately for everyone concerned, it was just his head that he swiveled to the left.
 Finding the left side of the road devoid of apartment blocks as far as the eye could see, the puzzled cabbie glanced backwards at his lone passenger in the back seat.
 I bet he is not going to forget what met his eye for a long, long time to come.
-The said passenger was now frantically making determined arcs and in between pointing too, doing a better job at it than any pointer dog could ever have done, conveying rightly, that she wanted him to turn to the right.
+The said passenger was now frantically making determined arcs, and in between pointing too, doing a better job than any pointer dog could ever have done, conveying correctly, that she wanted him to turn to the right.

 “Kya memsaab?!´ the justifiably aggrieved man asked and added, “Aap ‘left’ kyon bol rahe ho jab ‘right’ ko jaana hai?!”
 (What Ma’am?
 Why are you saying ‘left’ when you want to go to the right?)

-So Thilakan, one of the ‘good’ guys in the movie, takes a step forward, shows his left hand and asks, “Do you see this left hand of mine?
-I wash my bum with it.”
-The inherent ‘don’t you mess with me or you will smell to high heaven of crap’ did not need elaboration at all for the audience to go clap, clap, clap.
+So Thilakan (a great actor by the way), one of the ‘good’ guys in the movie, takes a step forward, shows his left hand and asks, “Do you see this left hand of mine?
+I wash my bum with it after I have done my business.”
+The inherent ‘don’t you mess with me or you will smell to high heaven of solid crap’ did not need any elaboration at all for the audience to go clap, clap, clap.

-Well, therein lay the problem as to why the left hands of the world (or just India?) are condemned to ignominy: they are the bum-washers and hence considered very lowly in the scheme of things indeed.
+Well, therein lay the problem as to why the left hands of the world (or just India?) are condemned to ignominy: they are the crap-washers and hence considered very lowly in the scheme of things indeed.
 Stupid, if you ask me.
 One would think they would be revered for the noble work they do.
 Imagine the chaos if they refused?!
 As kids we were yelled at a lot if we used the left hand by mistake to not use the hand that washed the bum!!!!!!!!!
-One would think we hadn’t used soap and water to clean the hands the way the adults made it sound.
+The way the adults made it sound, one would think we hadn’t used soap and water to clean our hands, and everyone knows one cannot take soap and water lightly.

 Whenever I heard these recriminations, a niggling doubt used to present itself to me.
 If your left hand was still dirty (germs!!!
 Germs!!!
 GERMS!!!!!) not clean enough to be used the same way as the right hand, even after washing, errrr… ummm…. what about your bum which was still attached to your body?
-Germs could very easily be crawling out and all over contaminating you by its very proximity to you, isn’t it??
+Germs could very easily be crawling out and all over, contaminating you by its very proximity to you, isn’t it??
 Besides, what when the left hand by force had to meet its counterpart, the much prized right one, when we did a Namaste?
 What happened when we clapped?
 Was the right one polluted as well?
-Did that touching not contaminate Mr Approved By All Right Hand?
+Did that touching not contaminate Mr Approved-By-All-Right-Hand?
 Yeah, I had a wild imagination and wilder questions running through my mind.
-In case you were wondering I still have.
+In case you are wondering I still have.